librenms/librenms/doc/Extensions/MIB-based-polling.md

 controllers, and `net-snmp` on Linux).
 It may fail badly on other hardware.

 The approach taken is fairly simplistic and I claim no special expertise in understanding MIBs.
-Most of my understanding of SNMP comes from reading net-snmp man pages, and reverse engineering the output of snmptranslate and snmpwalk and trying to make devices work with LibreNMS.
+Most of my knowledge of SNMP comes from reading net-snmp man pages, and reverse engineering the output of snmptranslate and snmpwalk and trying to make devices work with LibreNMS.
 I may have made false assumptions and probably use wrong terminology in many places.
 Feel free to offer corrections/suggestions via pull requests or email.

 Paul Gear <paul@librenms.org>